issacdowling/sync-clock/README.md

 ### Websockets

+The address is `ws://your-ip:4762/timer`.

 #### If you want to start a timer:
-Send a JSON string to `ws://your-ip:4762/timer` with the following format:
+Send a JSON string to the websocket with the following format:
 ```
 {"length" : length_in_seconds, "source" : device_name}
 ```

 #### If you want to get the status of the timer:
-Just stay connected to the websocket at `ws://your-ip:4762/timer`.
+Just stay connected to the websocket.
 You'll receive some JSON immediately on connection, and recieve more every time the status updates in any way:
 ```
 {"length" : remaining_time_in_seconds, "starting_length" : original_timer_length_in_seconds, "running" : is_running_bool, "dismissed" : user_has_dismissed_timer_bool, "source" : name_of_device_set_from}
 ```